Undergraduate Certificate in Spanish Language Advanced-Level Proficiency

 We also recommend studying abroad in a Spanish-speaking country for at least a semester, service learning in a Spanish-speaking community, volunteer or work experience in a Spanish-speaking community, participation in the Community Engagement Scholars Program, TandemPlus participation, participation in a language or culture-based Living and Learning Community, and actively using your Spanish for an average of 15-20 hours per week outside of class.

-- January 18 - February 18: Eligible students may submit a Critical Reflection Essay (CRE) and complete self-assessments.
+- January 16 - February 16: Eligible students may complete self-assessments and submit a Critical Reflection Essay (CRE).
 Students who have passed the CRE in a previous semester may pre-register for the ACTFL tests.

-- April 1: ACTFL testing date for speaking, reading, and listening (no writing), in-person*
+- March 29: ACTFL testing date for speaking, reading and listening (no writing), in-person*

-- April 8: ACTFL testing date for speaking, reading, listening, and writing, in-person*
+- April 5: ACTFL testing date for speaking, reading, listening and writing, in-person*

 *Test delivery and schedule is subject to change